-As well the big winter festival, the McCaffertys are this year trialling a smaller ‘Summer Strum’.
-Aimed at ukulele players in the surrounding regions, the intention was to hold a low-key event – low budget, no headliners, with loads of performance opportunites.
+As well the big winter festival, the McCaffertys are this year trialing a smaller ‘Summer Strum’.
+Aimed at ukulele players in the surrounding regions, the intention was to hold a low-key event – low budget, no headliners, with loads of performance opportunities.

 Geraldine Ukefest 2018 (GUF18)